-This will no longer be the case on or after October 30, 2019.
-Under the new Patent Rules2, an applicant who fails to comply with the requirements for national phase entry within 30 months after the priority date will be required to submit to the Commissioner a request that the rights of the applicant be reinstated with respect to the PCT international application, a statement that the failure was unintentional and pay a fee for reinstatement of rights within 12 months (42 months from the priority date).
+This will no longer be the case for international applications filed on or after October 30, 2019.
+For international applications filed after the new Patent Rules come into force, an applicant who fails to comply with the requirements for national phase entry within 30 months after the priority date will be required to submit to the Commissioner a request that the rights of the applicant be reinstated with respect to the PCT international application, a statement that the failure was unintentional and pay a fee for reinstatement of rights within 12 months (42 months from the priority date).

 Canada is a Signatory to the Patent Law Treaty